-Also known as keratin smoothing and Brazilian blowouts, hair smoothing treatments work by breaking certain bonds in your hair and gluing them back together in a sleek new pattern.
+Hair smoothing treatments, also known as keratin smoothing or Brazilian blowouts, work by breaking particular bonds in your hair and again bonding them back together in a sleek and stylish form.

-The salon process goes like this: The first step involves washing your hair with a deep cleansing shampoo.
-Then, a straightening solution is applied to your hair.
-Your hair is then blow-dried and vigorously flat ironed at a high temperature.
-This creates a waterproof seal that helps the hair strands maintain their new structure for 3 to 6 months.
+The first stage in the salon treatment procedure is to wash your hair with a deep cleansing shampoo.
+Your hair is then treated with a chemical hair straightening solution that reduces the cellular bonding in the hair cuticle.
+After that, your hair is blow-dried and flat straightened at a high temperature.
+This forms a waterproof coating, allowing the hair strands to keep their new structure for 3 to 6 months.

 1. Chronic Hair Fall